meroton/prototype-mountat/README.rst

 The ``mountat_dfd.c`` program shows how to create create and place mounts into a directory file descriptor, which can be created from any path, relative or absolute.
+The program mounts both ``/proc`` and ``/sys`` into the directory file descriptor, waits ten seconds, and then unmounts them.

+You can check in another terminal during the wait.

 ::